YuukanOO/uniformcss.com/get-started/fundamentals/modules.md

 ## What are Modules?

 Modules in Uniform are pre-built components for common UI elements such as buttons, forms, and tables.
 Uniform provides these modules to help avoid having to build these types of components from scratch.

-Out of the box, Uniform includes modules for **buttons**, **responsive tables**, **form elements**, and **wrappers**.
+Out of the box, Uniform includes modules for **buttons**, **responsive tables**, **form elements**, **markdown**, and **wrappers**.

 ---